 Focus on high leverage building blocks

 High leverage means that with a little bit of effort you get a lot of reward.
-It also means things that are easy to remember and use, or a simple product that does lots of stuff.
+It also means things that are easy to remember and use, or a simple product that does lots of things.

 There are tons of clickbait webpages for preppers with titles like “18 ways you can use zip ties after SHTF” or “here’s how to you can build a wind generator with old bicycle parts.”